adilucas/letter-search-react/README.md

 ### 🏗️ `npm run dev:server`

 That will run the application using Express server.
-Note that it will base on files built in `/dist` directory so you need to run `npm run build` each time.
-Should be used in backend development process.
+It has two modes dependent on environment.
+Once you run this command you can develop your app using preview on `http://localhost:3000`. \
+The other mode is for running app on production ⬇️

 ### Production Build